 We’ll keep you in the creative loop, and in the meantime, rest well, draw into the depths of creative flow, and stay connected in the web of the heart.

-The markets are brimming with handcrafts and innovative creations.
-So much to tantalize and delight, not to mention that you can take a break and sit on the lawn overlooking the river while being entertained by a diverse line-up of talented local musicians and performers.
+Brimming with handcrafts and innovative creations.
+So much to tantalize and delight.
+Take a break and sit on the lawn overlooking the river while being entertained by a diverse line-up of talented local musicians and performers.

 Denmark Festival of Voice 2020